IEntin/ClientServer/docs/README.md

 ### Building and Testing

 #### Notice:
-Top shows slow application memory growth with time when using libsodium. \
-Valgrind and leak sanitizers of both clang++ and g++ do not report any leaks \
-or other memory errors. \
-Switching application to crypto++ solves this problem: top shows steady\
-memory footprint in long (hour) tests.

-Setting default crypto library back to Crypto++.

 There is a choice of encryption libraries to use in this application:\
 Sodium which is the current and Crypto++.\
 To switch one to another one has to replace global definition in\